Granite Belt and the Western Front

 The Bishop of Amiens spoke of the shared pain and suffering of his diocese and many Australian communities.
 Stanthorpe was one such community affected dramatically by death and injury inflicted by World War I. It would have been impossible for any person in the district to not be affected.
 A family member, friend, or workmate who died could never have been far removed.
 The entire community felt the grief and sense of loss suffered by those families who lost loved ones.
 In particular, they understood the suffering of Peter and Mary Ann Hindmarsh, Joah and Ellen Potts, and Charles and Clara Lee who each lost two sons as a result of World War I.

-The year 1917 was by far the worst of the war for the Granite Belt with 18 young men losing their lives, including a terrible two-week period in October when seven men died in the Battle of Passchendaele.
+The year 1917 was by far the worst of the war for the Granite Belt with 18 young men losing their lives, including a terrible two-week period in October when eight men died in the Battle of Passchendaele.
 All the grieving families had to remind them of these men was a package containing some personal possessions and hopefully a photograph of their grave.
 One hundred years ago there was little chance a family member would ever visit the graves of the men.
 Bart Ziino wrote,

 Sixty thousand Australians died in the Great War of 1914-18.
 Those who mourned them experienced loss at a remove from the battlefields and the graves of their dead.
 Mourning lost sons, husbands, friends and lovers, whose bodies were buried half a world away, theirs was a distant grief.
 (Ziino 2007, 1)